 We will be required to obtain further funding through public or private equity financings, debt financings, collaborative agreements, licensing arrangements or other sources of financing, which may dilute our stockholders or restrict our operating activities.
 We do not have any committed external source of funds.
-In June 2022, we entered into an equity distribution agreement, or the Equity Distribution Agreement, with Piper Sandler & Co. and JonesTrading Institutional Services LLC, as sales agents, relating to the issuance and sale of shares of our common stock for an aggregate offering price of up to \$150.0 million under an at-the-market offering program, or 2022 ATM.
+In June 2022, we entered into the Equity Distribution Agreement with Piper Sandler & Co. and Jones Trading Institutional Services LLC, as sales agents, relating to the issuance and sale of shares of our common stock for an aggregate offering price of up to \$150.0 million under the 2022 ATM.
 In June 2023, we suspended and terminated the prospectus related to our common stock issuable pursuant to the terms of the Equity Distribution Agreement.
-As a result, we will not make any sales of our securities pursuant to the Equity Distribution Agreement, unless and until a new prospectus, prospectus supplement or a new registration statement is filed.
+In September 2023, in connection with our filing of an automatic shelf registration statement on Form S-3, we filed a new prospectus relating to the Equity Distribution Agreement and the issuance and sale of shares of our common stock having an aggregate offering price of up to \$250.0 million under the 2022 ATM.
+No shares of our common stock have been sold under the 2022 ATM as of September 30, 2023.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, including pursuant to our 2022 ATM, each investor's ownership interests will be diluted, and the terms may include liquidation or other preferences that adversely affect each investor's rights as a stockholder.
 Debt financing may result in imposition of debt covenants, increased fixed payment obligations or other restrictions that may affect our business.
 If we raise additional funds through upfront payments or milestone payments pursuant to strategic collaborations with third parties, we may have to relinquish valuable rights to our product candidates or grant licenses on terms that are not favorable to us.
-Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from inflation, changes in interest rates, recent turmoil i
+Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from inflation, changes in interest rates, recent turmoil in the global banking system, government shutdowns, uncertainty with respect to the federal budget, global regional conflicts, public health epidemics, including the COVID-19 pandemic, or otherwise.